sh3lk/mx/website/blog/corba.md

 ## Introduction

-Service Weaver is a programming framework for writing distributed applications in Go.
-A Service Weaver application is implemented as a set of actor-like entities called [components][].
+MX is a programming framework for writing distributed applications in Go.
+A MX application is implemented as a set of actor-like entities called [components][].
 A component implements a set of methods, and components interact by calling these methods.
-When a Service Weaver application is deployed, some components are co-located in the same process, and others are run in separate processes, potentially on separate machines.
+When a MX application is deployed, some components are co-located in the same process, and others are run in separate processes, potentially on separate machines.
 As a result, some method calls are performed locally, and some are performed remotely.